PlumpMath/mealy/README.md

 ```

 ###Parameters:
+Required Parameters:
  - `state-map` - Map of state keywords -> state functions
  - `input-chan` - A core.async channel for receiving input
- - Optional arguments passed in as :key val pairs
+ Optional parameters passed in as :key val pairs
       - `:timeout-ms` - ms to wait for input before timing out.
 If no
             `:timeout-fn` is specified, the state machine will exit on timeout.
       - `:timeout-fn` - Function to be called when timeouts occur.
 If you